 "While we don't want people frightened to think they're going to be permanently impaired, a mild traumatic brain injury does not necessarily mean" no long-term problems, said Dr. Gregory O'Shanick, a psychiatrist and chairman of the board of the advocacy group Brain Injury Association of America.

-As a personal injury law firm, we see many people who have been in accidents resulting in traumatic brain injury.
+The personal injury lawyers at Davis Law Group, P.S. see many people who have been in accidents resulting in traumatic brain injury.
 Brain injuries are almost always irreversible and can have life changing effects.
 Therefore, it is so important to always wear your seat belt in the car, wear your helmet on your bicycle or motorcycle and do not take risks that can cause brain injury.
 This should be just another reminder to always be safe.